Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Conclusion and Discussion

 In this paper, we work on three independent methods to compute the mass spectrum of lattice gauge theories in the Hamiltonian formalism, which apply to tensor networks and quantum computation.
 The methods are tested in the massive 2-flavor Schwinger model at $\theta=0$, some of which properties are analogous to the ones of $4$d QCD.
 The two species of fermion play roles of up and down quarks, and the composite particles (mesons) appear as triplets or singlets of the $\SU(2)_V/\mathbb{Z}_2$ isospin symmetry.
 We used the tensor network, in particular, DMRG for numerical simulation.

 We obtained the masses of the pion, sigma, and eta meson by the three methods, and the results are summarized in Fig.~\ref{fig:mass_comp}.
 We find that the results are roughly consistent with each other taking into account possible systematic errors for each method, such as the continuum and infinite-volume limits.
 In addition, all the results show the relation $M_{\pi}<M_{\sigma}<M_{\eta}$, which agrees with the analytic prediction by the bosonization technique.
-The mass of the eta meson $M_{\eta}\sim 0.9$ is consistent with $M_{\eta}=\mu+O(m)$ since $\mu\sim 0.8$ and $m=0.1$ in the current setup.
-We also find that the masses of the pion and sigma mesons satisfy the WKB-based formula \eqref{eq:sqrt3-Schwinger}, $M_{\sigma}/M_{\pi}=\sqrt{3}$, within not more than a 5\% deviation.
+The order of the eta meson mass $M_{\eta}\sim 0.9$ is consistent with $M_{\eta}\sim\mu$ since $\mu\sim 0.8$ in the current setup.
+We also find that the relation between the masses of the pion and sigma mesons is $M_\sigma/M_\pi=1.68(2),1.821(6),1.75(1)$ by the correlation-function scheme, the one-point-function scheme, and the dispersion-relation scheme, respectively.
+We note that the errors in the above values only contain the fitting error, and there should be further systematic errors potentially coming from the finite lattice spacing, the finite-volume effect, the open boundary condition, the cutoff of the bond dimension, etc. These results are close to the WKB-based formula \eqref{eq:sqrt3-Schwinger}, $M_{\sigma}/M_{\pi}=\sqrt{3}$, within not more than a 5\% deviation.
 It is, honestly, very surprising that the semiclassical analysis gives the almost correct answer outside the range of its validity, and it would be theoretically interesting to uncover the reason behind its success.